dainst/dai-publications-html-frontmatter/README.md

 ## Installation

 * Download the src-code as zip
-* Unzip the src code on your desktop and keep src-folder and index.html together
+* Unzip the src code on your desktop and keep src-folder and index.html together in one folder (e.g. dai-frontmatter)
-* Open dai-frontmatter/index.html with your preferred browser
+* Open [dai-frontmatter]/index.html with your preferred browser

 ## Usage